-Currently, we are researching carbon off setting our shipping and getting recycled and recyclable packaging, tags and more.
+Currently, we are researching other ways to be more sustainable including: carbon offsetting our shipping, getting recycled and recyclable packaging, tags and more.

 As we grow we look forward to working with or owning our own factory and wash house to control more of the process.

-Our price point reflects some of the decisions we made, but we work with a smaller markup (aka we do not jack our prices up) in order to try to make the price point approachable to a variety of consumers.
+Our price point reflects the decisions we make, but we work with a smaller markup in order to make the price point approachable to a variety of consumers.
 We decided to make many of our decisions with the environment and humans in mind instead of with money in mind.
-As we scale, and build more connections, sell more pieces and hear feedback we are hopeful that we will be able to have a wider price range for different lifestyles.
+As we scale and build more connections, sell more pieces, and hear feedback we are hopeful that we will be able to have a wider price range for different lifestyles.